 Before we make any decisions though, especially financial ones, we need to take a step back and look at the bigger picture.
 We are talking about investing after all, which is all about the long-term.
 Successful investors don’t change their carefully-considered +10-yr strategies based on short-term crises, however scary they may seem at the time.

-So, taking that step back, the two questions we need to ask ourselves are:
+So, taking that step back, the three factors we need to ask explore are:

 - Is coronavirus a short- or long-term crisis?